Is tea ok for kidney disease?

 What kind of tea is best for kidney disease?

-Tea brewed at home is the best choice.
-Many pre-made teas that you can purchase contain phosphorous additives, which should be avoided by people with kidney disease.
-Many pre-brewed teas may also contain potassium additives.
+Home-brewed tea is the best choice.
+Many pre-made or bottled teas contain phosphorus or potassium additives, which are best avoided by people with kidney disease.

 Does tea have potassium?